ScamPy -- A sub-halo clustering & abundance matching based Python interface for painting galaxies on the dark matter halo/sub-halo hierarchy: Introduction

 Our motivation for the original development of the Application Programming Interface (API) we present in this work is to study a particular window in the high redshift Universe.
 Specifically, our aim is twofold: $i)$ provide a physically robust and efficient way of modelling galaxy populations in the high redshift Universe from a DM-only N-body simulation; $ii)$ test applications, such as the modelling of the distribution of the first sources that started to shed light on the neutral medium, triggering the process called \emph{Reionization}.
 We expect that this tool could have further applications, especially in the context of cross-correlation of different tracers and/or diffuse backgrounds.

 ScamPy provides a python interface that uses the Sub-halo Clustering and Abundance Matching (SCAM) prescription for ``painting'' galaxies on top of DM-only simulations.
-The SCAM algorithm is an extension of the classical Halo Occupation Distribution (HOD) for defining the galaxy-halo connection.
-This class of methods is widely used in the scientific community.
-However, according to the authors' knowledge, the literature lacks a library developed explicitly for this task.
+The SCAM algorithm is an extension of the classical HOD for defining the galaxy-halo connection.
+This class of methods is widely used in the scientific community but specialised software exists only within larger software packages \citep[e.g. the Halotools package from][which is part of the Astropy library collection]{Hearin2017}.
+Our intent is to provide the user with a light and versatile interface able to provide perfomances and extensibility with as little dependence to external software as possible.

 We have carefully designed the software to exploit the best features of Python and c++ language.
 Our intent was not only to achieve high performances of our code but also to make it more accessible, to ease cross-platform installation, and to generally set-up a flexible tool.
 Since the API we present has been designed to be easily extensible, in the future we will also be able to evolve our current research towards novel directions.
 Furthermore, this effort would hopefully also encourage new users to adopt our tool.
 As much as experiments are accurately designed to have the longest life-span possible, we have taken care of designing our software for a long term use.